keu/docs/software/image-architecture.md

 - Extended support lifecycles.
 - Regularly backported bug and security fixes.

-Astronomer Runtime includes additional features which are not available in Astronomer Certified images, including:
+Astro Runtime includes additional features which are not available in Astronomer Certified images, including:

 - The `astronomer-providers` package, which includes a set of deferrable operators build and maintained by Astronomer.
 - Airflow UI improvements, such as the showing your Deployment's Docker image tag in the footer of all UI pages.